tessmonical/ao3-bookmark-getter/readme.md

 ## That's great, but what is this useful for?

 So, once you have a list of URLs, you can use other tools to download epubs of each of those files.
 I use a combination of [Calibre](https://calibre-ebook.com/download), which is a free ebook reading program, and a plugin that you can install for it, called FanFicFare (installed from the plugins menu of Calibre).
 With FanficFare, you give it a list of urls and it will download ebooks from each url.
 It works with tons of fanfic sites including AO3, so it's a great way to back up your favorite works for later (and read them on kindle, too!)
+[Here's a tutorial on how to do this.](https://www.reddit.com/r/FanFiction/comments/3pv06c/meta_a_tutorial_on_using_calibre_to_save_and_read/)

 ## How do I use it?